giorgiazaccaria/giorgiazaccaria.github.io/01research.md

 _Manuscript in preparation_

 - **Parsimonious Ultrametric Mixture Models for Matrix-Variate Data** \
-  ith Alexa Sochaniwsky and Paul McNicholas \
+with Alexa Sochaniwsky and Paul McNicholas \
 _Manuscript in preparation_

 - **Mixtures of Disjoint Factor Analyzers** \